ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/perform-debugging.md

 Follow the steps below to start a program debug session.

-1. Select **Ballerina Debug** from the drop-down available in the upper left corner to start a program debugging session.
+1. Select **Ballerina Debug** from the drop-down menu available in the upper left corner to start a program debugging session.

 2. Click the **Start Debugging** icon on the upper left corner to start debugging.